Lorenzofernz/Basic-Slot/README.md

 - 👋 Hi, I’m @Lorenzo Fernandez
 - 👀 I’m interested in software engineering.
-- 🌱 I’m currently learning java programming and pursuing a computer science degree.
+- 🌱 I’m currently pursuing a computer science degree.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...